Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-(d) Incorrect The President cannot directly make laws for the state under Article 356.
-Laws are made by the Parliament during the President's rule.
+Option D is incorrect: The President does not directly make laws for the state under Article 356.
+Instead, Parliament exercises legislative powers on behalf of the state during President’s Rule.

 QUESTION 52